The 13th GIO Roundtable

 Thorsten Huelsmann

-CFO, IDSA
+IDSA

 Trustful data sharing takes place in data spaces, where participants share one common trust framework.
 The key to data spaces is the data connector.
 We are now working on bringing the data space protocol 1.0 via ISO into the global standard.
 With more contributors, the protocol and its open source implementations will improve.
 I hope you’ll join us in this journey as a data space pioneer.